Monster Beverage Corporation has been a fantastic growth story. Is it time to buy now?

 Since I attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 I have previously written analysis of both Pepsi and Coca-Cola.
 Hence, I found it naturally to do an analysis of Monster Beverage Corporation as well (only referred to as Monster in the rest of the analysis).
 I don't own shares in the company, but it has been on my watch list for a long time.
-Not only does it feature as a case study in the book "100 baggers", but it was also mentioned several times in my workshop with Phil Town.
+If you want to copy my portfolio or see what stocks that I have in the portfolio, you can read about it here.
+Monster not only feature as a case study in the book "100 baggers", but it was also mentioned several times in my workshop with Phil Town.
 As always, I will keep my analysis objective, and hopefully it can inspire you to do your own research on Monster.

 The company was previously known as Hansen's and was founded in 1935.
 Hansen's were originally selling juice products and didn't launch the first Monster energy drink until 2002.
 In 2012 the company changed their name to Monster Beverage Corporation, and sold their juices, sodas, and other non-energy drink brands to Coca-Cola in 2015.
 It now solely focuses on energy drinks and has developed a very strong brand moat.
 Their core market is young males in ages 18-32, which means their marketing strategy focus on extreme sporting events and lifestyles, and gaming.
 They are known for their 16oz can, which they developed to compete with Red Bull, as they analyzed that a 16oz can would only mean a limited damage to profit margins and would be a great way to compete with Red Bull's 8,5oz can.
 Monster is a renowned brand around the world, and their products are distributed in 154 countries.

-I have determined that Monster has a brand moat.
+I believe that Monster has a brand moat.
 I really like the management as well.
-Now let us investigate the big five numbers to see if Monster lives up to our requirements for a strong moat.
-In case you want an explanation about what the big five numbers are, you can have a look at "MY STRATEGY" on the website.
+Now let us investigate the numbers to see if Monster lives up to our requirements for a strong moat.
+In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.

 The first number we will look into is the return on investment capital, also known as ROIC.
-We want to see 10 years of history and we want the numbers to be above 10 % in all the benchmarks.
-These are fantastic numbers, and well above the requirement of 10 %.
-Companies with a ROIC of more than 20 % in all the benchmark are companies that instantly goes to my watch list.
+We want to see 10 years of history and we want the numbers to be above 10 % in all years.
+Monster has delivered some fantastic numbers every year in the last 10 years.
+Monster only had one year below a 20 % ROIC but still managed to fulfill the requirement.
+Whenever I see a company that delivers numbers like Monster has, I'm intrigued, and you should be too.

 Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
-We do so by dividing the total long-term debt by current cash flow.
+We do so by dividing the total long-term debt by earnings.
 It isn't possible to the calculation on Monster, as Monster has no debt, which is obviously fantastic.
-It only makes Monster even more interesting.
+It makes Monster even more interesting.

 All right, we have gone through the numbers, potential and risk regarding Monster, and now it is time for us to calculate a price for Monster.
 To calculate a price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
 I do not want to go through the whole calculation here.
-I chose to use an EPS at 2.75 (which is between the one from 2020 and the current one).
-I chose an Estimated future EPS growth rate of 11 (Finbox has it at 10,8 but I believe 11 is doable), Estimated future PE 22 (which is the double of growth rate, as the historical highest PE is higher) and we already have the minimum acceptable return rate on 15 %.
-Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $42,46, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Monster at price of $21,23 (or lower obviously), if we use the Margin of Safety price.
+I chose to use an EPS at 2.57 (which is how it ended in 2021).
+I chose an Estimated future EPS growth rate of 11 (Which is slightly lower than the analysist consensus of 12,7 %), Estimated future PE 22 (which is the double of growth rate, as the historical highest PE is higher) and we already have the minimum acceptable return rate on 15 %.
+Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $39,68, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Monster at price of $19,84 (or lower obviously), if we use the Margin of Safety price.

 Our second way to calculate a buy price is the TEN CAP price, which is also explained at "MY STRATEGY".
 To do so, we need some numbers from their financials, keep in mind that all numbers are in millions.
-The operating Cash Flow last year was 1.364,16.
-The Capital Expenditures was 67,27.
+The Operating Cash Flow last year was 1.156,741.
+The Capital Expenditures was 57,543.
 I tried to look through their annual report to see, how much of the capital expenditures were used on maintenance.
-I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 47,089 in our further calculations.
-The Tax Provision was 216,56.
-We have 528,89 outstanding shares.
-Hence, the calculation will be like this: (1.364,16 - 47,089 + 216,56) / 528,89 x 10 = $28,99 in TEN CAP price.
+I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 40,217 in our further calculations.
+The Tax Provision was 423,944.
+We have 528,763 outstanding shares.
+Hence, the calculation will be like this: (1.156,741- 40,217 + 423,944) / 528,763 x 10 = $29,13 in TEN CAP price.

-I believe that Monster is a great company, which a huge brand moat.
+I believe that Monster is a great company, which a large brand moat.
 I really like the management and have great confidence in them being able to grow the business.
-It seems like there are plenty of growth to come in the sector they operate in.
-Personally, I'm more concerned with the short-term risks than the long-term risks, and I wonder how supply shortages and freight prices will affect Monster the rest of the year.
+It seems like there are plenty of growth to come both in their core sector but also due to their new acquisition.
+Personally, I'm more concerned with the short-term risks than the long-term risks, and I wonder how supply shortages and freight prices will affect Monster in the next few years.
 Nevertheless, I would love to invest in Monster but unfortunately the price is currently too high for me.
-I doubt that it will ever drop to my highest calculated buy price but if I should ever be able to get at the PAY BACK TIME price at $35,02, I wouldn't hesitate to load up.
-I will continue to follow Monster, and hopefully I will be able to scoop it up some day.
+I doubt that it will ever drop to my highest calculated buy price, so I won't be able to get it at a 50 % discount.
+However, as Warren Buffett once said, "it is better to buy a wonderful company at a fair price than a fair company at a wonderful price".
+I will add Monster to the portfolio if it drops below $50.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.